SeyhaWorld-2021/Task-Tracker/README.md

 - Delete tasks
 - List all tasks
 - Filter tasks by status
-- Colored CLI output using ANSI escape codes
+- Colored CLI output using ANSI codes
 - Tasks stored locally in a JSON file
-- Beginner-friendly and easy to extend

 ---